D1nary/cell_sim/README.md

 This repository contains the following folders:

-- **cpp**: Contains the simulation source files, test scripts, and plotting tools.
+- **cpp**: Contains the **run instructions**, the simulation source files, test scripts, and plotting tools.
 The simulation output data will be saved in the `results` folder within this directory.

 - **notes**: Contains notes and documentation related to the simulation.